fernando223185/docusaurus-bamboo-microservices-docs/docs/e-commerce/authentication.md

 ## FAQs

-**Q1: Where do I get the Azure Function Key?**
+**Q1: Where do I get the API Key?**
 It is provided by the integration team.
-Keep it secure.
+Make sure to store it securely and avoid exposing it in logs, URLs or public repositories.

-**Q2: Can I send the key both in header and query at the same time?**
+**Q2: Is the X-API-Key header the only way to authenticate?**
-Yes, but only one is necessary.
-Sending both does not change behavior.
+Yes, the X-API-Key header is the standard and only supported method for API authentication.

 **Q3: What happens if the key is invalid?**
 You will receive a **401 Unauthorized** response and the request will not be processed.